 “It is impossible to rightly govern the world without God and The Bible.”
 President George Washington, 1st President of The United States

-The DDCM cannot even get an appeal to authority right.
-The statements are either irrelevant to the claims being made or proven to be completely false.
+The DDCM cannot even get an appeal to authority off the ground as the statements are either irrelevant to the claim being made or proven to be completely false.

 The Divine Design Creation Ministries then goes on to offer several exciting exhibits and attractions.
 Check em out!